 One amazing place to visit around Pemba is Misali Island, which has lots of nature trails to explore and plenty of history to learn about on the way.
 A type of bat called the flying fox can often be seen here, and this is also an ideal starting point for diving and snorkeling.
 There are many types of coral reefs and fish in this region that are best seen while swimming underwater.

 Situated on Pemba Island in the northwestern corner, Ngezi Forest is a wonderful place to get active and see native wildlife species.
 Rent a bike when you visit to see larger sections of the forest than you’d be able to cover on foot.
 A great end spot for your cycling tour is the quiet and unpopulated Vumawimbi Beach.

-Ecotourism opportunities exist for travelers to Zanzibar, and one of the most interesting ways to get involved in the sustainable community here is with the Zanzibar Butterfly Project.
+Ecotourism opportunities exist for travelers to Zanzibar, and one of the most interesting ways to get involved in the sustainable community here is with the Zanzibar Butterfly Centre.
 The interactive butterfly center is located near Jozani-Chawka Bay National Park on Unguja Island and one of the largest exhibits of its kind in Africa.
-Take a tour, which lasts about 30-40 minutes, with an onsite guide to learn about the project’s background and how local farmers are involved in the conservation process.
+Take a tour, which lasts about 30 minutes, with a guide to learn about the project’s background and how local farmers are involved in the conservation process.

 And of course, don’t forget Zanzibar’s beaches, which are one of the most popular reasons to visit this island region.
 The best ones are on the north and east coasts, with white sandy beaches surrounded by picturesque villages.
 You may encounter modestly-veiled women, young travelers, and fishermen on these beaches.
 Some of the most scenic beach areas to visit include Kendwa, Nungwi, and Matemwe.